-Of late, the Uganda religious leaders have encouraged for a mass sensitization of local people on the likelihood of the nation as a world class tourism destination.
+Of late, the Uganda religious leaders have encouraged a mass sensitization of local people on the likelihood of the nation as a world-class tourism destination.

-Recently the religious leaders who were being flagged off for an in-nation tourism visit expressed that most of Ugandans live in the areas without knowing their hidden potential as tourism destinations until the point that they are taught on their significance of tourism.
+Recently the religious leaders who were being flagged off for an in-nation tourism visit expressed that most Ugandans live in the areas without knowing their hidden potential as tourism destinations until the point that they are taught the significance of tourism.

 “We need serious sensitization for Ugandans to comprehend tourism.
 Most Ugandans don’t know these things,” Joshua Were, the manager of the national fellowship of born again churches, said.

-Likewise, he clarified that there is need for information on tourism and tourism related commercials to be translated in languages most known by locals for people who are keen about investing in the industry, however somehow can’t push forward because of language problem.
+Likewise, he clarified that there is a need for information on tourism and tourism-related commercials to be translated into languages most known by locals for people who are keen about investing in the industry, however, somehow can’t push forward because of the language problem.

-“In spite of the harsh environment in neighboring countries, people there adoration their nation.
+“In spite of the harsh environment in neighboring countries, people their adoration their nation.
 One can’t mess with their country.
-On the off chance that one does as such, can be deported immediately, however Ugandans don’t have the foggiest idea about their nation,” said Sheikh Muhammed Ali Waiswa, the deputy Mufti.
+On the off chance that one does as such, can be deported immediately, however, Ugandans don’t have the foggiest idea about their nation,” said Sheikh Muhammed Ali Waiswa, the deputy Mufti.